lilywilko/mphys/README.md

 - A vaccination system: individuals within the simulation are **regularly offered vaccination**, which they may choose to take up or turn down.
 If vaccination is accepted, an individual will enter an immune state for an extended period (functionally identical to the *recovered* state in the SIRS model).
 - An opinion system: each individual **holds an opinion (either positive or negative) on vaccination**, and can influence their social contacts to adopt their same opinion.
 If the opinion is negative at the time a vaccination is offered to an individual, they will decline the vaccine.
 Otherwise, they will become vaccinated.

 Each individual in the simulation has a list of social contacts (to whom they can spread their opinion) and a list of physical contacts (to whom they can spread disease).
 These lists will contain overlap, as is likely in the real world.
+The data for these contact numbers was taken from the POLYMOD dataset (please see the *Supplementary analysis* folder for more information).

 ## How to run the simulation
 The main code is contained in `outbreak_sim.py` - run this file to run the simulation.
 The files `vaccination.py`, `network.py` and `voter_model.py` contain auxillary functions which are used by the main simulation.